-Located in the middle of the country, Leeds, is perfectly positioned for you to enjoy a city break and countryside retreat in one.
+Located in the middle of the UK, Leeds is perfectly positioned for you to enjoy a city break and countryside retreat in one.

-Inside the city you will find everything in easy reach.
-It is just a short walk from one side to the other and along the way you cannot fail to find something to match your tastes.
-With an abundance of shops, museums, theatres, music venues, restaurants and bars Leeds is likely to please you.
+In the city centre you’ll find everything in easy reach.
+It’s just a short walk from one side to the other and along the way you’re bound to find whatever you’re looking for.
+With an abundance of shops, museums, theatres, music venues, restaurants and bars, Leeds is a great place to live and work.

 Leeds has a variety of housing options which can match almost any criteria.